-Bands FC came about in early 2018 following a conversation between Nick Fraser, designer Mark Liptrott and The Charlatans frontman Tim Burgess who were discussing how bands could get noticed during the World Cup.
+Bands FC came about in early 2018 following a conversation between Nick Fraser, designer Mark Liptrott and The Charlatans frontman Tim Burgess.
+The three of them were discussing how bands could get noticed during the World Cup.

 Within the coming days, weeks and months the numbers of designs they had, and Twitter followers they gained, had grown exponentially.

 Described as “bands as football teams, football teams as bands”, it’s a simple idea that explores the inextricable link between football and music - a relationship embedded in the tribal nature of both cultures.